noamteyssier/qgpu/README.md

 Describes the json configuration of the nodes you'd like to queue to.

 Recognizes fields:
-    - name
-    - env
+    -name
+    -env

 Config Notes :
-    - name
+    -name
-        - name to node as specified in your ~/.ssh/config file
-        - requires that passwordless ssh is setup
+        -name to node as specified in your ~/.ssh/config file -requires that passwordless ssh is setup
-        - requires that proxyjumps are set up
+        -requires that proxyjumps are set up
-    - env
+    -env
-        - Optional configuration
+        -Optional configuration
-        - name of cuda environment to start on the node
+        -name of cuda environment to start on the node

 ### Example JSON
 ```{json}